jmeaster30/c-minus-compiler/README.md

 I do plan on revisiting this and fixing this bug.

-NOTE: the elf executables in the folders were provided by my professor and were for checking to make sure we were doing that part of the project correctly.
+NOTE: the elf executables (geracodigo, sintatico, lexico) in the folders were provided by my professor and were for checking to make sure we were doing that part of the project correctly.

+I will clean this repository up eventually too.